The Shadow of the Torturer: Plot summary

 Not intending to participate, Severian parts with the group and stops at a rag shop to purchase a mantle to hide his fuligin cloak (the uniform of his guild, which inspires terror in common folk).
 The shop is owned by a twin brother and sister, and the brother immediately takes interest in Terminus Est, but Severian refuses to sell the sword.
 Shortly after, a masked and armoured hipparch enters the shop and challenges Severian to a duel.
 Severian, who believes this is an indirect means for the Autarch to execute him for his crime, is forced to accept, and he departs with the sister, Agia, to secure an avern, a deadly plant used for dueling.
 While on their way, urged by Agia's bet to a passing fiacre, their driver crashes into and destroys the altar of a religious order, where Agia is accused of stealing a precious artifact.
 After Agia is searched and released, they continue their journey to the Botanic Gardens, a large landmark of Nessus created by the mysterious Father Inire, right hand to the Autarch, where they encounter strange hypnotic illusions and at one point appear to be transported to present-day Earth without realizing it.

 Inside the gardens, Severian falls into a lake used to inter the dead, and while pulling himself out he finds a young woman named Dorcas to have come up from the lake as well.
 Dazed and confused, the woman follows Severian and Agia.
-Severian secures the avern with the help of a man named Hildegrin, who he recognizes as a companion of Vodalus from the night they met in the necropolis.
+Severian secures the avern with the help of a man named Hildegrin, whom he recognizes as a companion of Vodalus from the night they met in the necropolis.
 Agia, Severian and Dorcas proceed to an inn near the dueling grounds.
 While eating dinner, Severian receives a mysterious note warning about one of the women.
 After dinner, Severian fights in the duel, and though stabbed by the avern he miraculously survives.
 When Severian wakes again, he finds himself to be in a lazaret.
 After finding Dorcas and identifying himself, he is requested to perform an execution.
 The prisoner turns out to be his opponent, Agia's brother, whom he executes after learning that Agia had challenged him in disguise, while her brother fought him with the avern, as part of a scheme to kill him and steal Terminus Est.

 Severian continues his travels toward Thrax, and Dorcas accompanies him.
 While searching his belongings, Severian finds the Claw of the Conciliator.
 Apparently Agia stole the Claw from the altar they destroyed and placed it in Severian's belongings knowing that she would be searched.
-Eventually Severian and Dorcas encounter Dr. Talos, Baldanders and Jolenta, who are almost ready to perform the play they had invited Severian to the morning before.
+Eventually Severian and Dorcas encounter Dr. Talos, Baldanders and an actress named Jolenta, who are almost ready to perform the play they had invited Severian to the morning before.
 Severian assists in the play, and the next day the group sets out toward the great gate leading out of Nessus, where they meet a man named Jonas.
 As they are passing through the gate, there is suddenly a commotion and the narration abruptly ends.